Privacy Policy

 Rights of Affected Persons

-Right to rectification: You have the right to request the completion of the personal data concerning you that is processed or the rectification of inaccurate personal data concerning you in accordance with legal requirements.
+Right to Rectification: You have the right, in accordance with legal requirements, to request the completion of your personal data or the rectification of your inaccurate personal data.

-Right to lodge a complaint with a supervisory authority: Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the member state of your habitual residence, your workplace or the place of the alleged infringement, if you believe that the processing of personal data concerning you violates the provisions of the GDPR.
+Right to Lodge a Complaint with a Supervisory Authority: You have the right, without prejudice to any other administrative or judicial remedy, to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, your workplace, or the place of the alleged infringement, if you believe that the processing of personal data concerning you violates the GDPR.

 Business Services

-We delete the data after expiry of legal warranty and comparable obligations, i.e., in principle after four years, unless the data is stored in a customer account, e.g., as long as it has to be retained for legal archiving reasons (e.g., for tax purposes generally ten years).
-Data disclosed to us by the contract partner in the course of an order is deleted in accordance with the provisions and generally after the end of the order, subject to legal retention obligations.
+We will delete the data after expiration of the statutory warranty and comparable obligations, i.e., generally after four years, unless the data is stored in a customer account, e.g., as long as it must be retained for legal reasons (typically ten years for tax purposes).
+Data that has been disclosed to us in the context of an order by the contract partner will be deleted in accordance with the regulations and generally after the end of the order, subject to legal retention obligations.

 Data Processing Agreement (DPA) for Entrepreneurs

-Registration, Sign-In, and User Account
+Registration, Login, and User Account

 Contact and Inquiry Management